percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 ## Incremental encrypted InnoDB tablespace backups with keyring file plugin

-The process of taking incremental backups with InnoDB tablespace encryption is similar to taking the Incremental Backups with unencrypted tablespace.
+The process of taking incremental backups with InnoDB tablespace encryption is similar to taking incremental backups with unencrypted tablespace.

 ## Create an incremental backup

 To make an incremental backup, begin with a full backup.
-The xtrabackup binary writes a file called `xtrabackup_checkpoints` into the backup’s target directory.
-This file contains a line showing the `to_lsn`, which is the database’s LSN at the end of the backup.
-First you need to create a fullbackup with the following command:
+The xtrabackup binary writes `xtrabackup_checkpoints` into the backup’s target directory.
+This file contains a line showing the `to_lsn`, which is the LSN of the database at the end of the backup.
+First, you need to create a full backup with the following command:

 ```{.bash data-prompt="$"}
 $ xtrabackup --backup --target-dir=/data/backups/base \
 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-In order to prepare the backup, you must make a copy of the keyring file yourself. xtrabackup does not copy the keyring file into the backup directory.
+To prepare the backup, you must make a copy of the keyring file yourself.
+The xtrabackup binary does not copy the keyring file into the backup directory.
 Restoring the backup after the keyring has been changed causes errors like `ERROR 3185 (HY000): Can't find master key from keyring, please check keyring plugin is loaded.` when the restore process tries accessing an encrypted table.

 If you look at the `xtrabackup_checkpoints` file, you should see the output similar to the following:

 ??? example "Expected output"